tawi1/DotsTrafficCity/docs/source/roadSegmentCreator.rst

 Parking Builder
 ------------

 A tool to quickly create a parking space.
-Is part of the ref:`RoadSegmentCreator <roadSegmentCreator>` and can only be enabled in the :ref:`custom segment <roadSegmentCreatorCustomSegment>`.
+Is part of the :ref:`RoadSegmentCreator <roadSegmentCreator>` and can only be enabled in the :ref:`custom segment <roadSegmentCreatorCustomSegment>`.

 How To Use
 ~~~~~~~~~~~~